alannaesbenshade/instructional-demo/README.md

 Step 2: Project

-So now that you are an expert with BEM try your hand at applying it to a small site.
+So now that you are an expert with BEM, try your hand at applying it to a small site.
 Download the attached file labeled "demo-site" and get to work applying BEM to the markup structure.
 Lets see what you can come up with!